NehilDanis/nehildanis.github.io/_posts/2021-3-20-Iterative-Closest-Point/2021-3-20-Iterative-Closest-Point.md

 You can look at the ICP algorithm example in PCL from [here](https://pcl.readthedocs.io/projects/tutorials/en/latest/interactive_icp.html).

-### Cons of PCL
+### Cons of ICP
-So far PCL algorithm helped us to achieve the registration between two point sets after applying a rigid body transformation.
-However, there are some cons of ICP algorithm:
+So far ICP algorithm helped us to achieve the registration between two point sets.However, there are some cons of ICP algorithm:

 * Computationally expensive
 * Converges to local minima.